 The Treasury pledges, based on the authority contained in the National Budget, to contribute capital to the Central Bank in the form of marketable assets according to the Bank's call-ins in this respect, provided that the Bank considers this necessary in order to fulfil its minimum requirements for paid-in capital.
-The total amount of callable equity in accordance with this Paragraph is 57.2 billion krónur.
-The outstanding balance of callable equity shall be written up at year year-end to accord with the increase in the consumer price index.
+The total amount of callable capital in accordance with this Paragraph is 57.2 billion krónur.
+The balance of callable capital shall be adjusted at the year-end to reflect the rise in the consumer price index.
 The National Budget shall be based on the consumer price index as of 1 January of the year in which the budget proposal is introduced.
 The Minister, on behalf of the Treasury, and the Central Bank of Iceland are authorised to conclude an agreement between them on the further implementation of this provision.